 Some of the high bandwidth resolutions, like 4k @ 60Hz + HDR, require the HDMI ULTRA HD Deep Color setting to be enabled for the port in use.

-This TV has 3 HDMI ports, all of which are HDMI 2.0 ports.
+This TV has three HDMI ports, all of which are HDMI 2.0 ports.
 It doesn't support any advanced HDR formats, like HDR10+ or Dolby Vision.

-The LG UM7300 can pass through both DTS and Dolby Digital, which is great, but it doesn't support eARC for higher quality audio formats.
+The LG 55UM7300PUA can pass through both DTS and Dolby Digital, which is great, but it doesn't support eARC for higher quality audio formats.

 The LG UM7300 has a disappointing frequency response.
-The low frequency extension (LFE) is at about 120Hz, which is bad, and results in a bass that can't produce and thump or rumble, and doesn't have much body or punch.
-Above the LFE the frequency response is well balanced, which results in clear dialog.
+The low-frequency extension (LFE) is at about 120Hz, which is bad, and results in a bass that can't produce and thump or rumble, and doesn't have much body or punch.
+Above the LFE the frequency response is well balanced, which results in clear dialogue.
 Although this TV is loud enough for quiet environments, if you have a lot of ambient noise it might not be enough.

 The distortion performance of the LG UM7300 is decent, similar to the UK6300.
 The total amount of harmonic distortion is within limits, and it doesn't increase that much at max volume.